apache/beam/website/src/documentation/pipelines/test-your-pipeline.md

 ### Processing Test Inputs and Checking Results

-To process the inputs (and thus run the test on your `DoFn`), you call the method `DoFnTester.processBatch`.
-When you call `processBatch`, you pass one or more main test input values for your `DoFn`.
+To process the inputs (and thus run the test on your `DoFn`), you call the method `DoFnTester.processBundle`.
+When you call `processBundle`, you pass one or more main test input values for your `DoFn`.
 If you set side inputs, the side inputs are available to each batch of main inputs that you provide.

-`DoFnTester.processBatch` returns a `List` of outputs—that is, objects of the same type as the `DoFn`'s specified output type.
-For a `DoFn<String, Integer>`, `processBatch` returns a `List<Integer>`:
+`DoFnTester.processBundle` returns a `List` of outputs—that is, objects of the same type as the `DoFn`'s specified output type.
+For a `DoFn<String, Integer>`, `processBundle` returns a `List<Integer>`:

 ```java
 static class MyDoFn extends DoFn<String, Integer> { ... }